 At the top of the screen, you’ll see a notification bar with the date and time this draft will go live.

-For more details, see our tutorial on how to automatically schedule content updates in WordPress.
+For more details, see our tutorial on how to schedule content updates in WordPress automatically.

+And there you have it!
 We hope this article helped you learn how to easily expire posts or partial post content in WordPress.
-You may also want to see our guide on how to sell digital downloads in WordPress or how to manage file downloads on your WordPress website.
+Next, you may also want to see our guide on how to allow public post previews of unpublished posts and how to efficiently manage post series in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.